teamtomo/membrain-seg/docs/Usage/Benchmarking.md

 **--gt-path:** Path to the folder containing the ground truth segmentations.
 **--out-folder:** Path to the folder where the benchmarking results should be stored.
-**--out-file-token:** Token to be added to the output file name. [default: stats]
+**--out-file-token:** Token to be added to the output file name. [default: stats] **--skeletonization-method:** Skeletonization method to use.
+Supported methods are "3D-NMS" (default) and "2D-skimage".
+3D-NMS is supposed to be a bit more accurate, especially for horizontal densities, while 2D-skimage is much faster. [default: 3D-NMS]

 ### Downloading the dataset